HannahKnights/Ruby-Fundamentals-MA-week-8-test/README.md

 $ rspec questions_spec.rb --tag focus
 ~~~

-Also, don't spend the whole weekend on this.
-Try and do the bulk of them today, revisit it a bit this weekend if you want.
-Spend the weekend consolodating the stuff we've covered on Rails and JS, and carrying on with your yelp apps :smile:

-Good luck
+Try and do the bulk of these in one day.

 ### Rules